marcusoftnet/marcusoftnet.github.io/_posts/2014-07-18-practicing-coaching-building-lego.md

 The analogies I drew from this were when I have done very hands-on coaching, showing people new techniques or tools.
 My two best pieces of advice for that kind of thing are:

-- Step away from the Legos keyboard.
+- Step away from the Lego pieces / keyboard.
 Let the person you are teaching be the driver.
 - Always ask the person to restate the reason for why you are doing what you are doing right now.
 Maybe, just maybe, there are ways to do this that you didn't think of.
 Would you want to be the one holding back the creativity of new stars?

 *PS: I of course have to show the finished product.*